 version of the pattern in case you cannot see the photo.

 Text Version of Pattern:

-Pins are going left to right; the bead order is the bottom
+Pins are going left to right; the bead order is the top

-bead first and moving up, the same way
+bead first and moving down the pattern, the same way

 you would thread it on to the pin.